Abuse & Neglect

 While the exact process may vary depending on the local laws and procedures, an officer will look into the complaint to see if animal cruelty statutes have been violated.
 If in fact a violation has occurred, the officer may speak with the owner and issue a citation and give the owner a chance to correct the violation.

-In rare cases, animal neglect or abuse may be extreme and require immediate intervention.
+Very rarely.
+Some animal neglect or abuse may be extreme and require immediate intervention.
 Depending on the circumstances, the animals may be removed from the situation by the humane agency to protect them from further harm.
 The agency will present the case to the prosecutor’s office for further evaluation and possible prosecution.
 Some agencies have the power to obtain and serve warrants; other agencies work closely with local police who execute the search warrant on their behalf.

 What happens to the pet owner and the animals in these cases?